CoregoLabs/Proposal/README.md

 	-   The user will have to pay the price for the region; however, this won't be the price of the entire region.
 The price will be defined by `remaining_smallest_units * price_per_unit`.
 3. The user pays the price, the seller receives the paid amount, and the buyer receives the region.

 If a user doesn't want to buy the entire region but only a part of it, the buyer will need to specify which parts of the region they want and provide the steps to create a region with the properties they desire.
-The contract will be able to follow the buyer's steps and create a region that the buyer wants to buy.
-The contract will also calculate the amount that needs to be paid for that and charge the buyer the appropriate amount.
-After all these steps, the seller will receive their tokens, and the buyer will obtain their desired Coretime.
+This way, the user pays only for the portion of the region they wish to acquire.
 We refer to this feature as **Region Derivation**.
 It will give buyers more options when purchasing Coretime, making it easier to meet their specific needs.

 **Defining the price of Coretime**